paulimhoff/paulimhoff.github.io/_pages/about.md

   - /about.html
 ---

-Lijun Sun is an Assistant Professor in the Department of Civil Engineering and Applied Mechanics at [McGill University](https://www.mcgill.ca/civil/lijun-sun).
-He obtained his PhD degree in Civil Engineering (Transportation) from [National University of Singapore](http://www.eng.nus.edu.sg/cee/) in 2015, and earned his Bachelor degree in Civil Engineering from [Tsinghua University](http://www.civil.tsinghua.edu.cn/en/) (Beijing, China) in 2011.
-During PhD, he worked at Mobility and Transport Planning module at the [Future Cities Laboratory](http://www.fcl.ethz.ch/), Singapore-ETH center.
-Prior to joining McGill, he was a Postdoctoral Associate at [MIT Media Lab](https://www.media.mit.edu/).
-His current research centers on the area of urban computing and smart transportation, developing innovative methodologies and applications to address efficiency, resilience, and sustainability issues in urban transportation systems.
-In particular, he is interested in integrating advances in mobile sensing and machine learning into human mobility modeling, agent-based simulation, and intelligent transportation systems.
-His work has been featured in popular media outlets, including Wired, Citylab, Scientific American, and MIT Technology Review.
+I am an Assistant Professor in the Department of Civil Engineering at [McGill University](https://www.mcgill.ca/civil/lijun-sun).
+I received my PhD degree in Civil Engineering (Transportation) from [National University of Singapore](http://www.eng.nus.edu.sg/cee/), and earned a Bachelor degree in Civil Engineering from [Tsinghua University](http://www.civil.tsinghua.edu.cn/en/).
+During my PhD, I worked at Mobility and Transport Planning module at the [Future Cities Laboratory](http://www.fcl.ethz.ch/), Singapore-ETH center.
+Prior to joining McGill, I was a Postdoctoral Associate at [MIT Media Lab](https://www.media.mit.edu/).

+My current research centers on the area of smart transportation and urban computing, developing innovative methodologies and applications to address efficiency, resilience, and sustainability issues in urban transportation systems.
+I am particularly interested in integrating advances in machine learning into human mobility modeling, agent-based simulation, and intelligent transportation systems.
+My previous work has been featured in some popular media outlets, including Wired, Citylab, Scientific American, and MIT Technology Review.

 Research Interests
 ======